Don Fehr (Canada), the Executive Director of the NHLPA (President)

 He was elected as the first President of World Players at its inaugural world assembly held in Cape Town in December 2014.

-World Players Executive Director Brendan Schwab brings a combination of expertise in organising, labour and human rights law, collective bargaining and dispute resolution, particularly in professional team sports, after 25 years representing elite athletes in Australia and around the world.
+Its Executive Director Brendan Schwab brings expertise in organising, labour and human rights law, collective bargaining and dispute resolution, particularly in professional team sports, after 25 years in leading major player associations and representing elite athletes in Australia and around the world.

-Brendan co-founded and led the Australian Athletes’ Alliance (AAA), which represents eight player unions and over 3,500 athletes in sports such as Australian football (AFL), basketball, rugby union, rugby league, cricket, netball, horse racing (jockeys) and football.
-He also co-founded Professional Footballers Australia (PFA), serving as Chief Executive and General Counsel while advancing its progression and the reform of Australian soccer during the past 20 years.
+Brendan co-founded and led the Australian Athletes’ Alliance, which represents eight player associations and over 3,500 athletes in sports such as Australian rules, basketball, rugby union, rugby league, cricket, netball, horse racing and football.
+He also co-founded Professional Footballers Australia (PFA), serving as Chief Executive and General Counsel while advancing its profession and the reform of the Australian football industry.
+This saw the creation of a new professional league, Australia’s engagement with Asia and the creation of programs to support the holistic development of players during and after their athletic careers.

 The Rules of the World Players Association